 Drip Irrigation Technology

 Drip irrigation is a water-saving technology which enables slow and regular application of water directly to the roots of the plants through a network of economically designed plastic pipes and low discharge emitters.
 It maximizes crop productivity through increase in the crop yield and also the area for cultivation, and protects the environment through conserving soil, water and fertilizer resources, thus increasing the farmer income.
-Currently, this is being promoted by the Government of India in the form of kits in the water scarce regions in India.
-They are:

 The impact of the use of these above mentioned irrigation technology can be summed up as follows:-